 Enjoy the colorful houses in Caminito (little walkway in English) and see how local painters bring their area to life on a white canvas.
 Caminito is located in the neighborhood “La Boca”.
 La Boca was in the mid-19th century the home of Spanish and Italian immigrants.
-The colorful houses came by the leftovers of painting that they could get.
+The colorful houses came from the leftovers of paintings that they could get.

 Some say that the Tango was first danced here between two men.
 You will see some Tango shows while having lunch in one of the bars.

 You can visit the houses for free in La Boca.
 Enter the galleries where you see all the shops and take the stairs up.
 This is how you can see how life before was and where they lived.

 And, are you a Boca Juniors fan?
 Then, don’t miss the tour in the La Bombonera stadium and visit the La Boca Museum.
 You can book your tickets in advance.